 - linear rails and bearings

 the total cost of the components without the camera amounts to less than $10 at a far east online store and a little more when you buy original components, such as the arduino uno. the camera is the most expensive piece of hardware. i got if for around $70 online.

 the simplified 3d scanning workflow is shown in the following images.

 the scanning app is important to set camera and other scanning parameters to appropriate values. poorly chosen parameters lead to low resolution and image noise.

 sample scans can be seen in the following image gallery.

 you can download some of these scans from thingiverse.

 to build a cheap, simple 3d coin scanner is surprisingly easy. the use of python and opencv helps in making a simple application for scanning.

 the quality of the results heavily depends on the camera parameters. this requires a bit of trial and error. the linear carriage also influences the scanning results. a guiding system with very little play is desirable.

-while this scanner worked quite well it still offers room for improvement. some of the possible improvements are implemented into my second coins scanner which is based on a raspberry pi. you can have a look at this system here.
+while this scanner worked quite well there is still room for improvement. some of these improvements are implemented into my second coin scanner which is based on a raspberry pi. you can have a look at this system here.